mstksg/inCode/copy/entries/lenses-and-prisms.md

 so `p a a -> p s s`, going through the `s <~> Either a q` isomorphism, is a prism!

-### Recovering the Functionality
+::::: {.note}
+**Aside**

-We can recover the original functionality by just picking specific values of `p` that, when transformed, give us the operations we want.
+We can recover the original functionality of lenses and prisms by just picking specific values of `p` that, when transformed, give us the operations we want.

 For example, we want `view :: Lens' s a -> (s -> a)`, so we just make a profunctor `p` where `p s s` contains an `s -> a`.